 Last but not least, is your financial product enjoyable?
 Financial products shouldn't only be functional but also appealing to the customer in view of the fact that users don't appreciate services that look too boring or outdated.

-The only way to explore this with the aim to ensure financial solution user-centricity is to conduct user experience research.
-The purpose of user experience research is to put yourself in the shoes of your users, explore their needs, pain points and expectations, analyze the data obtained and develop design hypotheses that could be substantiated using a product prototype.
+The only way to explore this to ensure financial solution user-centricity is to conduct user experience research.
+In brief, the purpose of user experience research is to put yourself in the shoes of your users, explore their needs, pain points and expectations, analyze the data obtained and develop design hypotheses that could be substantiated using a product prototype.

 There are dozens of user research methods available, but our UXDA experience has identified five key research methods to create a successful customer-centered financial product.
 These methods provide the best way to gain key insights from your end users.